Worsley Hotel fire: First responders

 The breathing apparatus widely used at the incident was the Siebe Gorman Proto industrial oxygen rebreather.
 This was a one-hour closed circuit constant flow unit consisting of a breathing bag (containing a CO2 absorbent material) which hung in front of the wearer, oxygen cylinder (sat horizontally across the small of the back), mouthpiece, nose clip, and separate eyes-only goggles.
 It was successfully used for many years by the UK fire service, but could be hot in use and was complex to use and service.
 On near exhaustion of the oxygen supply, a whistle sounded to tell the wearer that he had only a few minutes supply left.
 At the time in the London Fire Brigade and other UK authorities, the wearing of BA was restricted to a number of trained and generally more senior fire-fighters.

-A number of closed circuit compressed air breathing apparatus sets were also used, the Siebe Gorman Airmaster carried on some pumping appliances.
+A number of open circuit compressed air breathing apparatus sets were also used, the Siebe Gorman Airmaster carried on some pumping appliances.
 These represent the type used in the UK fire service and others worldwide today.
 The set comprises a large cylinder charged with compressed air, linked to a demand valve combined into the face mask, secured with straps around the head.
 This type of BA set was simpler to use and service and rather than re-cycling the breathed air, discharged it directly to atmosphere, with a typical duration of 45 minutes.

 This is a summary of the fire appliances (fire engines) as they were despatched to the scene.
 A "Make Pumps..." call in the UK fire service is a request for further reinforcements.
 All times quoted are in the 24-hour clock format.